sunilkumargit/tsp/README.md

 2. All permutations must be either processed or avoided by prefixes.
 3. Improve time required.
 4. Document the code well.
+5. Conversion to optimization problem in scratch stage, need much more work.